-The landfill infrastructure was valued in two parts.
-The land and buildings were valued by B D Lavender (ANZIV, SNZPI) of Blackmore Associates as at 30 June 2020.
-The remainder of the asset was valued as at 31 March 2020 by Phil Landmark (BScEng (Civil) CP Eng) of MWH New Zealand Ltd, and reviewed by Brian Smith (BCom (Acc & Eco.), CA) of MWH New Zealand Limited.
+The landfill infrastructure was valued in two parts, both as at 30 June 2017.
+The land and buildings were valued by B D Lavender (ANZIV, SNZPI) of Blackmore Associates.
+The remainder of the asset was valued by Phil Landmark (BScEng (Civil) CP Eng) of MWH New Zealand Ltd, and reviewed by Brian Smith (BCom (Acc & Eco.), CA) of MWH New Zealand Limited.

+INTANGIBLE ASSETS

-INTANGIBLE ASSETS Software acquisition and development
+Software acquisition and development